 Losing a loved one is devastating.
 If you lose a loved one because of someone else’s negligence, recklessness, or criminal behavior, you may have grounds for a wrongful death case.
-An experienced wrongful death attorney in Atlanta, like ours at Wood Craig & Avery, can help you hold those responsible for the death of your loved one accountable.
+An experienced wrongful death attorney in Atlanta, like ours at Wood Craig Miller can help you hold those responsible for the death of your loved one accountable.
 We have more than 100 years of combined experience, and we know how these cases are handled in Georgia.
 Our lawyers are experienced litigators, and we are not afraid to go to trial to fight for your rights.

 What Constitutes Wrongful Death?

 The circumstances of your case will determine whether or not you can bring a wrongful death case.
 Wrongful death cases result from situations in which someone’s death is the fault of someone else through criminal activity, negligence, or recklessness.